ewancoder/tyr-ops/tyr-cluster.md

 Read more about Docker Swarm Secrets in [docker.md](docker.md).

-the content of previous `secrets.env`/`secrets-compose.env` file in the secret:
+We store content of previous `secrets.env`/`secrets-compose.env` file in the secrets:

-- `$SCOPE-$ENV-sec-$APP-secrets` - service specific secrets
+- `$SCOPE-$ENV-sec-$APP-env` - service specific secrets
-- `$SCOPE-$ENV-sec-secrets` - global secrets (shared across environment)
+- `$SCOPE-$ENV-sec-env` - global secrets (shared across environment)

 Secrets are stored in their respective folder in plain text, for versioning:

-- `/data/tyr/prod/secrets/secrets` - global secrets
+- `/data/tyr/prod/secrets/env` - global secrets
-- `/data/tyr/prod/appname/secrets/secrets` - service-specific secrets, etc.
+- `/data/tyr/prod/appname/secrets/env` - service-specific secrets, etc.
 - `/data/tyr/prod/appname/secrets/something-specific` - something-specific secret of appname app

 > We still need to have `/data/tyr/prod/appname/secrets.env` file containing a single secret - `DATABASE_URL=xxx`, for `dbmate` migrations to work.

-## Data structure

-For TyR application, both docker files and services depend on `secrets.env` or `secrets-compose.env` files in the respective `/data/env-project` folders.
+This will be reworked in the future.

+### Previous secrets.env files data

+> This is a legacy section about quirks of storing data in `secrets.env`/`secrets-compose.env`.

-For regular docker compose deployments, we SSH directly to the machine where it should be deployed and deploy using `secrets.env` file.
-For Swarm deployments, we use `secrets-compose.env` file.
+For regular docker compose deployments, we SSH-ed directly to the machine where it should be deployed and deploy using `secrets.env` file.
+For Swarm deployments, we used `secrets-compose.env` file.

-The differences between the two:
+The differences between the two were:

 - Seq uri: `http://seq:5341` in compose, `http://tyr-infra-seq:5341` in direct.
-Not sure why, need to investigate / recall.
 - `DbConnectionString/DATABASE_URL`: `appname_postgres` host in Swarm, `appname-postgres` host in regular Docker.
 Because we specify `-` manually there, but Swarm automatically uses `_`.
 - `CacheConnectionString`: same, `-` delimiter for regular docker, `_` for Swarm.

-> Currently I'm planning to switch over from having environment files to having Docker Swarm secrets, for the Swarm configuration.

-> We still need `secrets.env` file for secrets on `domain`: one in `app_dev`, one in `app_prod` folder, unfortunately, for dbmate deployment.
-Later when we move to packaging the migrations & running them as part of Swarm deployment - we can get rid of it completely.

-## Secrets hints
+### Secrets hints

+> This is just to remind specific things for myself.

 - Password for DP (dataprotection) PFX certificate is a simple one, but with reg numbers.

-## Docker Swarm secrets
+### Docker Swarm secrets

 Swarm secrets are better than env files because they are accessible cluster-wide and we do not need to copy them to every node.